16hournaps/svd8zig/README.md

 Sorry guys, this is my spin on svg4zig.
 Lower case regs, updated zig version + fixed some bugs.
 Have absolutely no time to prettify it or write any sensible description.
 I use it in my project so should be kept up to date for some time.

-I plan to merge dma0/dma1/dmaX into array of the same type since it is derived from the same reg group type.
+Plans: I plan to merge dma0/dma1/dmaX into array of the same type since it is derived from the same reg group type.
+WHy: zig embeded group is unmaintained and has poor approach to svd file conversion.

 # svd4zig